SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 - Connect: Confluent Platform 4.0.0 or above, or Kafka 1.0.0 or above
 - Java 1.8
 - Kusto Ingestion URL
-- User with ingest privilege
+- Database ingestor role
-- Configure ingestion `Topics` and `DLQ Topic` with the desired replication and partitions before starting the connector.
+- Configure ingestion `Topics` and `DLQ Topic` with the desired replication and partitions.
 > **Note**
 >If `topics` or `dlq.topic.name` is not present, the connector will automatically create them with the default
->replication factor and partition numbers.
+>replication factor and partition numbers as one.

 ----